CrowdLinker/navigation-components/docs/dynamic-vs-static.md

 };
 ```

-Now we have a **dynamic** configuration - it lives inside our application as a prop that can change from within out application logic.
-Again, we can easily modify and create multiple variants on the StackNavigator component, and create similar functionality for Tabs, and Modal.
+Now we have a **dynamic** navigator component which lives inside our application.
+We can easily modify and create different configurations to suit our needs.

-One advantage of this approach is that it co-locates the `path` with the `screen` component, which can be a little bit easier to grok, and is definitely less error prone than keeping these separate.
+One advantage of this API is that it co-locates the `path` with the `screen` component, which can be a little bit easier to grok, and is definitely less error prone than keeping these separate.
 In any case, you have the option of trying both methods and seeing what works best for you!

 ## Summary

-- `react-navigation` and other libraries using a static routing configuration and API

-- You can replicate this API with a helper function if you prefer it.
-Even better, you can extend the helper function and tailor it to your own app's needs.
+- You can easily write your own helper function to build out a static navigator.
+Even better, you can extend and tailor it to your own app's needs.

-- We can refactor our helper function into a component, giving us a dynamic routing configuration that colocates our routes with their screen components
+- This function can be refactored into a component, giving us a dynamic routing configuration that colocates our routes with their screen components

 **Note:** These utility functions / components are intentionally left out of the library to encourage you to develop an API and route configs that will work for your app.